How long will it take to get ready for my first 5K? How long do I need to train for a 5K?

 Are you taking consistent fitness classes or engaging in a little running, but somewhat sporadically?
 Allow at least 8 weeks.
 Even if you’ve been a runner in the past and you’re feeling pretty fit or if you run occasionally, you’ll still want to give yourself time to train.
 8 weeks will allow you to ramp up running routine and turn it into a regular running habit.

-Here’s a basic “Couch to 5K” program to help you start training for your first 5K:
+Here’s a basic “Couch to 5K” program to help you start training for your first 5K.
+Pin it to reference later or grab our free printable version!

-Biking is another great option as is swimming, Pilates and even working out from home.
 Incorporate more fitness into your daily routine—take the stairs, get a standing desk and park out in the boonies when you go to the store.
 Even taking a few long walks on your “off” days will help you build your fitness.
+The time on your feet will help to improve running endurance as well.

 5. What Running Gear Do I Need?